 Below is a list of student organizations currently at Bishop State Community College.
-Students are welcome to suggest other types of clubs they would like to see formed if: 1) the clubs contribute to the educational experiences of students and 2) they are approved by the College President and Dean of Students.
+Students are welcome to suggest other types of clubs they would like to have at the College if the clubs contribute to the educational experiences of students and if they are approved by the College President and Dean of Students.

 ACTIVE MINDS: Active Minds is a campus organization that gives students opportunities to educate and create awareness of issues concerning mental health.
-The organization seeks to remove the stigma associated with mental illness, and membership is open to all students.
-For more information, contact the advisor Mrs. Malvereen Harris, at 405-7138.
+The organization seeks to remove the stigma associated with mental illness.
+Membership is open to all students.
+For more information, please contact (251) 405-7138.